wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

     ]
 }
 ```

 ## Managing an AWS Integration

-From the page of the integration you select, you can add an AWS integration, enable and disable it, and delete an AWS integration.
+You can set up an AWS integration, enable and disable it, and delete it.
+After you set up an AWS integration, you can register more services to it.
 You can also [add and manage AWS integrations by using the Wavefront REST API](integrations_aws_overview_API.html).

-### Add an AWS Integration
+### Set up an AWS Integration

+To set up an AWS integration, you must have a Role ARN handy.
+Use the Role ARN that you copied from [Give Wavefront Read-Only Access to Your Amazon Account and Get the Role ARN](#give-wavefront-read-only-access-to-your-amazon-account-and-get-the-role-arn).

 1. Log in to your Wavefront cluster and click **Integrations** on the taskbar.
 1. In the Featured section, click the **Amazon Web Services** tile.
-1. Click the **Setup** tab.
-1. Click **Set Up Amazon Integration** and click **Add Integration**.
+1. Click the **Setup** tab, and click **Add Integration**.
-1. (Optional) Click **How to get Role ARN** and follow the instructions to give Wavefront read-only access to your Amazon account.

-   You can use the Role ARN that you copied.
-See [Give Wavefront Read-Only Access to Your Amazon Account](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account).

 1. Configure the integration properties:
      - **Name** - Name to identify the integration.
      - **Role ARN** - The Role ARN from your Amazon account.